wangrl2016/machine_learning/python/README.md

 There are many editors on the market, here are the recommended [Visual Studio code](https://code.visualstudio.com/).
-Visual Studio code is a lightweight but powerful source code editor which runs on you desktop and is availabel for Windows, macOS and Linux.
+Visual Studio code is a lightweight but powerful source code editor which runs on you desktop and is available for Windows, macOS and Linux.

 Install VS Code for your platform and configure the tool set for your development needs.